lukasgolson/Random-Sample-Error-for-Canopy-Classification/README.md

 DEFF = 1 + (nc - 1) * ρ
 </div>

-<br> where
-nc is the avearge cluster size ρ is intraclass correlation or spatial autocorrelation coefficient (can be esimated via Moran's i)
+<br> where nc is the avearge cluster size and ρ is intraclass correlation or spatial autocorrelation coefficient, which can be esimated via Moran's i.